-As required by the RPS, renewable electricity increases to 80% of the total by 2030 and 100% by 2050, while electricity consumption increases by 73% due to electrification of buildings and vehicles.
+As required by the RPS, renewable electricity increases to 80% of the total source mix by 2030 and 100% by 2050.
+At the same time, electricity consumption increases by 73% due to electrification of buildings and vehicles.

 Site Electricity from Renewable Sources